sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

     _The Visual Studio debugger breaking_

-1. When you want to stop debugging, you can click the Stop button in the toolbar.
+1. Now click the Stop button in the toolbar to stop debugging.

     ![The Stop Debugging button](Images/vs-toolbar-stop-debugging.png "The Stop Debugging button")